Princever/Princever.github.io/_posts/2016-02-23-Test-of-Parallel-Sequence-Scan.md

 ### Output Some Logs ###

-To record, or, to get access to know about time information of a process, we need to output some logs.
+To record, or, to get access to know about run time information of a process, we need to output some logs.
 We implemented this by adding a few lines in the source code.
 **elog** is a kind of function who outputs logs with string information.
 In the source code, it looks like:

 	#ifdef HAVE__BUILTIN_CONSTANT_P